 These three questions for objective 1 represent 15% of the total questions on the test.
 In other words, not only do I know how many questions I asked in each level for this objective, I also know how much of the total test is represented in my first objective.
 This helps in maintaining a balanced test as sometimes teachers give too much weight to one specific piece of information.

 Not only can you know how many questions you ask about each objective, you can also know how many questions you have for each level of Bloom’s taxonomy.
-For example, looking at the chart, you can see that there are 6 knowledge questions which represents 30% of the total questions on this exam.
+For example, looking at the chart, you can see that there are 6 knowledge questions which represent 30% of the total questions on this exam.
 Again, such information helps in maintaining a balanced exam.

 The test blueprint helps teachers to develop balance exams.
 Objectives, question type, and the level of the questions can all be taken into account when developing an assessment.